OWWL-Library-System/eg-docs/docs/policy-best-practices/owwl-policy/circulation.md

 ### Renewals possible for accounts with circulation blocks

-There are no renewal blocks based on circulation blocks - fines $5.00 and more, or 5 or more overdue items.
+There are no renewal blocks based on circulation blocks.
 Overdue items can be renewed to finalize bills and stop additional bills from accruing.
 (OWWLAC, 5/2016).

 It is recommended practice that library staff renew any overdue items to finalize bills before accepting payment for overdue materials.